-Plot – Mary Stuart’s (Saoirse Ronan’s) attempt to overthrow her cousin Elizabeth I (Margot Robbie), Queen of England, finds her condemned too years of imprisonment before facing execution.
+Plot – Mary Stuart’s (Saoirse Ronan’s) attempt to overthrow her cousin Elizabeth I (Margot Robbie), Queen of England, finds her condemned to years of imprisonment before facing execution – Mary Queen of Scots.

 Director – Josie Rourke

 After looking into the life of Mary Stuart, Queen of Scots, I can appreciate how much of a fascinating woman she was and how fascinating the events that transpired during her life were, which is why I was excited to see a big-budget film adaptation centred around her power struggle with Queen Elizabeth for the crowns of England & Scotland.

 By far the biggest thing going for Mary Queen of Scots is the extremely talented leading ladies, Robbie gives another in a long line of accomplished performances as Queen Elizabeth, whereas Ronan was perfectly cast as young and wilful Queen Mary as she deals with the politics of the state.
 The force of wills both characters share is wonderfully realised on-screen.